Advanced Management Program: The Global Experience

 The Kellogg School of Management awards a certificate upon the successful completion of the Global Advanced Management Program.
 Along with the certificate, participants also receive benefits as executive education alumni of the Kellogg School of Management.

 It is expected that participants will immerse themselves completely in the experience and be free of all other duties.
 Participants are expected to attend all sessions except in the case of an emergency.

 The program fee covers class materials, most meals and accommodations at the Allen Center and in business-class hotels during Week 3.
 Travel expenses (including airfare) are the responsibility of the participant.
 Payment is due in US dollars upon receipt of invoice.

 Enrollments in Kellogg programs are highly competitive, and seats will not be guaranteed until your payment is received.

 It is expected that applicants have their own health insurance valid in the United States and during Week 3 travel.
 The University is not responsible for medical expenses incurred by participants during the program.

 Because attendance at a Kellogg executive program requires significant advance preparation and demand often exceeds capacity, it is important that you contact us in a timely manner if you must cancel or defer your attendance.
 To receive a full refund of program fees, notice of cancellation must be received more than 30 days in advance of the program start date.
 Participants who cancel less than 30 days in advance will not receive a refund but may nominate an acceptable substitute or attend a future session of the same program within one year.

 • Q: Where is the program held?

 Three of the weeks will take place at the James L. Allen Center, home of Kellogg School of Management’s Executive Education.
 The Allen Center is located on the western shores of Lake Michigan in the heart of Northwestern University's Evanston campus.
-The Session 1 Global Markets week focuses on the Chinese and Asian markets and will take place at the Hong Kong University of Science and Technology and in Shanghai.
+In 2016, the Global Markets week focuses on the Brazilian markets and will take place Sao Paulo and Rio de Janeiro.

 • Q: How will I manage the program and my job?